Cadets receive leadership advice from JRTC units

 |0

-This work, Cadets receive leadership advice from JRTC units [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cadets receive leadership advice from JRTC units, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT